 The Office of Jury Commissioner (OJC) doesn't have access to all the information that could disqualify you from service, such as citizenship records, Social Security Numbers, and medical information, so it's possible to get a summons even if you're not qualified for service.
 A potential juror's situations can also change from year to year, so it's possible that you could be qualified for jury duty one year but not the next, or vice versa.

-There are a few different reasons you might be disqualified from performing jury service.
-Find out if you're eligible to serve and what you should do if you're disqualified.
+There are a few different reasons you might not be qualified (or "disqualified") to perform jury service.
+Find out if you're eligible to serve and what you should do if you're not qualified.

 Who is eligible to serve jury duty?